vidhiamin/emailvalidator/README.md

 #### Special characters
 - Usernames can contain letters (a-z), numbers (0-9), and periods (.).
 - Usernames cannot contain an ampersand (&), equals sign (=), underscore (_), apostrophe ('), dash (-), plus sign (+), comma (,), brackets (<,>), or more than one period (.) in a row.
 - Usernames can begin or end with non-alphanumeric characters except periods (.).
-Other than this rule,

 **Following are steps to create and run an executable jar-**